PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 ## Behavior

 This sample includes two clients - `BackChannelLogoutClient1` and `BackChannelLogoutClient2` - which are fundamentally implemented the same way.
-This serves only the purpose of demonstrating single sign-out from multiple applications.
+They serve the purpose of demonstrating single sign-out with multiple applications involved.

 After starting both applications, each will show an home page in the browser.
-This page is not authenticated.
+These page are not authenticated, thus do not require to the user to enter credentials.

 ![Home Page (BackChannelLogoutClient1)](_assets/back-channel-logout-1.png "Home Page (BackChannelLogoutClient1)")

 ![Home Page (BackChannelLogoutClient2)](_assets/back-channel-logout-2.png "Home Page (BackChannelLogoutClient2)")

-After you sign-in on each of these clients, each will present a new page will with information about the claims, headers and tokens, but also with the response obtained from a call to the IDS Web API (notice that both clients request the `identityserver4` scope for that purpose):
+After the user signs-in on each of the clients, each will present a new page will with information about the claims, headers and tokens, but also with the response obtained from a call to the IDS Web API (notice that both clients request the `identityserver4` scope for that purpose):

 ![Signed-in Page (BackChannelLogoutClient1)](_assets/back-channel-logout-3.png "Signed-in Page (BackChannelLogoutClient1)")

 ![Signed-in Page (BackChannelLogoutClient2)](_assets/back-channel-logout-4.png "Signed-in Page (BackChannelLogoutClient2)")

+Now for single sign-out...

 If the user signs-out from `BackChannelLogoutClient1`, the browser will be redirected to the home page (see above).

-Apparently nothing happened on `BackChannelLogoutClient2`, but the truth is that the user session was already signed-out using the back-channel notification received.
+Apparently nothing happened on `BackChannelLogoutClient2`, but the truth is that the user session was already marked for sign-out using the back-channel notification received.
 It's just that the browser has no knowledge of that because it happened in the back-end.

 The next time the user tries to access any protected resource on that client, as the session is no longer valid, the authentication process will be triggered again, and the user login UI will be shown so that the user is required to enter his credentials again:

-> Just hit F5 to refresh the current view in the browser.
+> Just hit F5 to refresh the current view in the browser to trigger this behavior.

 ![Login (BackChannelLogoutClient2)](_assets/back-channel-logout-5.png "Login (BackChannelLogoutClient2)")